 - Possible cognitive impairment (this is inconclusive in studies, but enough evidence suggests it should be a concern)

-So obviously, there are real and serious repercussions of hypothyroidism during pregnancy.
-It’s easy to treat.
+So there are real and serious repercussions of hypothyroidism during pregnancy.
+Fortunately, it’s easy to treat.
 Sometimes it’s just a matter of nutrient deficiency or supplementation with thyroid hormone by prescription.
 For many women, this is only needed during pregnancy and not afterward.
 Learn about all the thyroid nutrients in this post.

 You need sufficient iodine!